 - ABANDONED MOTIONS: Unless excused by the court, the moving party must appear for the motion.
 Failure to appear may result in a $100 assessed penalty to the moving party.
 To be excused by the court, the moving party must call chambers by 4:00 p.m. on Tuesday and advise the clerk that the motion has been adjourned or withdrawn.

 - PRAECIPES FILED LATE: If you were unable to timely or properly file a motion, we cannot add it to the motion call.
 You may re-praecipe the motion for hearing on a subsequent motion day.
 Be sure to check the legal newspapers to find out if your motion is scheduled.
 If it is not on the call, check with the Assignment Office.
 Notify opposing counsel to avoid needless trips to the court house.

-- MOTIONS FOR SUMMARY DISPOSITIONS: Please schedule motion hearing with staff attorney for Judge Gorcyca.
+- MOTIONS FOR SUMMARY DISPOSITIONS: Please schedule a motion hearing with the staff attorney for Judge Gorcyca.

 - EMERGENCY MOTIONS: The judge may consider hearing an emergency motion at any time.
-A written petition explaining a request for an emergency motion can expedite the courts handling of emergency matters.
+A written petition explaining a request for an emergency motion is required.

 - MOTIONS TO SETTLE ORDERS: Present the judge with a transcript of the proceeding in which an order was made.
 Requests to review the video tape of an earlier hearing must be made prior to the hearing on the motion.

 - REQUESTS FOR EVIDENTIARY HEARING: If you have an issue that involves a factual dispute, you must file a motion in order to request an evidentiary hearing before the judge.
 Requests for hearing before a referee may be made at the Early Intervention Conference without filing a motion.

 - ATTENDANCE: Attorneys (or the parties if they are unrepresented) must attend any scheduled conference.